Inside the UK's new polar research ship

 Find out more about the RRS Sir David Attenborough

-Find out more about just some of the work that the RRS Sir David Attenborough could support in the future
+Find out more about just some of the work that the RRS Sir David Attenborough will support

 Science has always played a key role in expeditions to the Arctic and Antarctic.
 As we confront the climate crisis, understanding that legacy is more important than ever.